KxSystems/docs/docs/ref/sum.md

 ---
-title: sum, sums, msum, wsum – sum, cumulative sums, moving sums, and weighted sum of a list | Reference | KDB-X and q documentation
+title: sum, sums, msum, wsum – sum, cumulative sums, moving sums, and weighted sum of a list | Reference | kdb+ and q documentation
 description: sum, sums, msum, and wsum are q keywords athat return (respectively) the sum, cumulative sums, moving sums, and weighted sum of their argument.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---